 No previous experience?
 No problem.
-The Access to Higher Education Diploma in Health Sciences can help you with that.
-Completing this one year part time course can get you started in your career in chiropractic, nursing, exercise science, physiotherapy … the list goes on.
+The Access to HE Diploma in Health Sciences can help you with that.
+Completing this one year part time course can get you started in your career in chiropractic, nursing, sport science, psychology, radiography, exercise science, physiotherapy … the list goes on.

 Learn about the human body through biology, chemistry, physics, anatomy and psychology.
 Our academic staff will get you involved in the classroom, the lab, and even the on-site chiropractic clinic, so expect to be kept on your toes.

 Our team of clinicians and scientists use their own experience to make sure the course is relevant to you and your future training.
 You don’t have to give up your day job just yet as you’ll join us part-time on Fridays, Saturdays, and Sundays at AECC University College and at our on-site outpatient clinic and imaging centres.

 Did we mention that this Access to Higher Education Diploma is helping you prepare for a higher level of study?
 You’ll get to grips with the culture of a university and easily bridge any gaps.
 Add to this over 50 years of experience in health science and healthcare courses and you’ll see why this Access to Higher Education Diploma in Health Sciences is a great choice.